Broome Stages: Plot summary

 Lady Lettice’s brother Lionel returns from overseas and her oldest son Russel (William Rufus), without his parents’ consent, starts to act at the Gloriana.
 William is angry but watches Russel’s début from the stalls.
 When Lionel waves to him at the end of the performance from a box, William mistakes him for an apparition of his own dead father Robert and has a heart attack, dying on the spot.
 Lettice blames Russel for his father’s death and refuses to support his acting career, which in turn leads to a falling out with Robin.
 Robin follows his brother Russel into the theatre and they both go to America.
 The youngest brother, Harry (Henry I), grows up as the apple of his mother Lettice’s eye and learns the arts of acting and theatrical management in London.
 Russel becomes the grand old man of the New York stage.
 In California, Robin marries a scheming actress who breaks his heart.

-Harry makes contact with his uncle Russel in America and with his uncle Robin whom he discovers back in London, gravely ill and living in poverty with his young son, Stephen (King Stephen of England).
+Harry makes contact with his brother Russel in America and with his brother Robin whom he discovers back in London, gravely ill and living in poverty with his young son, Stephen (King Stephen of England).
 Robin and Stephen are rescued and looked after by Lady Lettice.

 Harry falls in love with Maud (Matilda of Scotland), the granddaughter of an impoverished Irish baronet, who is being brought into society by Lettice’s widowed sister, Lady Rosina.
 Rosina had in her youth been in love with Maud’s grandfather before making a conventional marriage to a richer man arranged by her mother, Duchess Hilaret.
 Harry marries Maud, and Lady Rosina, who is over 60, marries her old flame the baronet and retires to Ireland with him.

 In the year of the Great Exhibition (1851) Maud engineers a reconciliation between her mother in law, Lady Lettice, and her brother in law, Russel.
 Lettice, in turn, resolves an unaccustomed quarrel between Maud and Harry.
 With Maud’s quiet support, the theatrical ventures of her husband, Harry, go from strength to strength.
 Maud and Harry have a beloved son, William, nicknamed Gilly (William Adelin, Duke of Normandy), and a twin daughter, Donna (Matilda, Holy Roman Empress).

-Robin has written a savage autobiographical play with his wife in mind for the starring role which she successfully auditions for under an assumed name in a production put on at the Genista (a Broome theatre) by his nephew Harry.
+Robin has written a savage autobiographical play with his wife in mind for the starring role which she successfully auditions for under an assumed name in a production put on at the Genista (a Broome theatre) by his brother Harry.
 Discovering the subterfuge (when Robin’s brother Russel sees her in rehearsal and recognises her), Harry engineers her departure before the opening night, not realising that Robin would have wanted her to play the part, which he wrote for her.
 The play is a hit nevertheless, with Russel in the leading male role.
 Robin dies after his long illness.
-Harry decides to nurture the Broome fortunes for the next generation: in particular, Stephen (son of his beloved uncle Robin) and his own children Gilly and Donna.
+Harry decides to nurture the Broome fortunes for the next generation: in particular, Stephen (son of his beloved brother Robin) and his own children Gilly and Donna.